Table of Contents

 As with a power rack, it will offer the use of safety bars which can be set up at your chosen height, depending on what exercise you are performing.
 The safety bars will prevent the need for having to have a spotter on hand.

-Bench Pressing Without A Spotter
+Can You Bench Press Without A Spotter?

 Bench pressing, especially when working with heavy loads can be dangerous if you are doing the exercise solo and without a spotter or alternative safety equipment.
 However, if you can adhere to the best practices below, you will be good to go.